NBC News' Lester Holt to Interview President Trump

 The wide-ranging interview will air on Thursday’s broadcast of “NBC Nightly News,” which Holt will anchor from Washington, D.C.
 Excerpts will also run on Friday morning’s “TODAY.”

-Thursday’s interview will be Trump’s first sit down with Holt since the Nightly News anchor moderated the first presidential debate, and comes amid the continuing debate over the Republican health care plan, the possibility of sending additional U.S. troops to Afghanistan and an ongoing investigation into possible ties between the Trump campaign and Russia.
+Thursday’s interview will be Trump’s first sit down with Holt since the Nightly News anchor moderated the first presidential debate, and it comes amid the continuing controversy over Trump’s firing of FBI director James Comey.

 On Tuesday, NBC announced Holt’s nightly broadcast had topped ratings across the board for the third straight week, averaging 7.7 million total viewers.